xniccum/go-p2p-dns/README.md

 # go-p2p-dns

-A simple P2P DNS implementation in Go
+A simple P2P DNS implementation in Go; the is also made flexible enough such that diffrent servers can have diffrent implimentations

 ## TODO